nvq29Apr/OOP_Project_Group2_new/README.md

 * Assignment : Collect data on NFTs and articles related to them, from which statistics and analysis are derived
 * Contributors: 2
 * Time complete : 3 weeks
-* My task: disign packages, crawl data, handle data
+* My task: design packages, crawl data, handle data
 * Languages and Tools : Java, Selenium, Gson, IntelliJ IDEA

 #### Design